-A ventilated facade is an enclosure construction solution with a ventilated chamber between the exterior wall tiling panels and the support or interior partition walls.
+A ventilated facade is an enclosure construction solution with a ventilated cavity between the exterior wall tiling panels and the support or interior partition walls.

-The ventilation chamber fosters incoming and outgoing air through the openings (start and edging) as well as between the panel seams.
+The ventilated cavity allows the exit and entry of air through its openings (bottom and top) as well as between the panel open joints.

-The origin of ventilated facade systems lies in the need to protect structures from snow and rain.
-It’s a double-layer system formed by two enclosure leaves with a separation between to create a chamber that allows the circulation of air to eliminate any type of moisture.
+The origin of ventilated facade systems arises from the need to protect structures from snow and rain.
+It’s a double-layer system formed by two enclosure leaves with a separation between to create a cavity allowing the circulation of an air flow that eliminates any type of humidity.

 Why use the exa | TECH | FVH system?

-The exa-TECH FVH ventilated facade system is a set of elements that form a solid self-bearing substructure with the support where it’s installed.
-Grooved exa-TECH FVH plate models are the ones used to clad facades using this system.
+The exa-TECH FVH ventilated facade system is a set of elements that form a self-supporting substructure that is solidly attached to the support where it is installed.
+The slotted exa-TECH FVH panels are used to cover facades using this system.